steps to elevate your self-published book

-|
+| | |

-Affiliate Disclosure: This post contains an affiliate link, which means if you click on it and make a purchase, I will receive a small commission (at no extra charge to you).
+Affiliate Disclosure: This post contains affiliate links, which means if you click on them and make a purchase, I will receive a small commission (at no extra charge to you).

 But there I was, holding a book that was part memoir, part rant, and all awful.